-Table 2.5 Resources required for ISM-VA (physical server) (ISM 2.8.0.030 or later)
+Table 2.5 Resources required for ISM-VA (Red Hat Enterprise Linux servers)

-Period of Criteria for Additional resource Additional resource Anomaly Detection requirements Additional unit Number of CPU cores Memory capacity Disk capacity 7 days Number of nodes starting Anomaly Detection at the same time Per 10 nodes 0.8 cores fixed [Note] 0.2 GB fixed [Note] 1.8 GB 31 days Number of nodes starting Anomaly Detection at the same time Per 10 nodes 0.8 cores fixed [Note] 0.2 GB fixed [Note] 8.0 GB
+Pariod of Critoria for Period of Criteria for Additional resource Additional resource Anomaly Detection requirements Additional unit Number of CPU cores Memory capacity Disk capacity 7 days Number of nodes starting Anomaly Detection at the same time Per 10 nodes 0.8 cores fixed [Note] 0.2 GB fixed [Note] 1.8 GB 31 days Number of nodes starting Anomaly Detection at the same time Per 10 nodes 0.8 cores fixed [Note] 0.2 GB fixed [Note] 8.0 GB

-[Note]: The number of CPU cores and memory capacity required for the physical server for Anomaly Detection does not vary with the number of nodes.
+[Note]: The number of CPU cores and memory capacity required for the Red Hat Enterprise Linux servers for Anomaly Detection does not vary with the number of nodes.

-In addition to the above, additional resources are required to use CPU Utilization Prediction for the virtual platform.
+In addition to the above, additional resources are required to use Prediction of CPU Utilization for the Vmware ESXi hosts.
 Use the table below to add the required resources.

-Table 2.6 Resources required for ISM-VA when using CPU Utilization Prediction
+Table 2.6 Resources required for ISM-VA when using Prediction of CPU Utilization

-Additional resource Additional resource requirements Additional unit Number of CPU cores Memory capacity Disk capacity Number of nodes starting CPU Utilization Prediction Per 10 nodes 0.1 cores 0.6 GB fixed [Note] 0.1 GB
+Additional resource Additional resource Э requirements Additional unit Number of CPU cores Memory capacity Disk capacity Number of nodes starting Prediction of CPU Utilization Per 10 nodes 0.1 cores 0.6 GB fixed [Note] 0.1 GB

-[Note]: The amount of memory required for CPU Utilization Prediction does not vary with the number of nodes.
+[Note]: The amount of memory required for Prediction of CPU Utilization does not vary with the number of nodes.